Speech-Language Pathology Studies

 Hi!
 My name is Amélie, and I'm 18 years old.
 I'll start by telling you a little about my background.

-YOUR MAJOR'S STUDENT COUNCIL
+YOUR MAJOR'S STUDENT ORGANIZATION

 Dislalie, the association of speech-language pathology students in Montpellier, was founded in 1998.
 It is run by an executive board of 19 members and by all the students who are members of the association.